 I grew up loving to watch my mother cook dinner.
 She inspired me to be the baker in the house, using precision in measurement and timing to bake cakes and brownies.
-As a teenager, I watched daytime cooking shows during summer break, which struck an interest in how cooking could transform single ingredients into full, vibrant dishes.
-After years of watching my mother make food ranging from tortillas, fideo, and rice and beans to dishes like lasagna, goulash, and scalloped potatoes, I would mimic the chopping and stirring and “produce” my own cooking show in my parents' kitchen.
+As a teenager, I watched daytime cooking shows during summer break, which kindled an interest in how cooking could transform single ingredients into full, vibrant dishes.
+After years of watching my mother make food ranging from tortillas, fideo, and rice and beans to dishes like lasagna, goulash, and scalloped potatoes, I would mimic the chopping and stirring and produce my own "cooking show" in my parents' kitchen.

-Simultaneously, my journey in Judaism began to grow as well.
+My Jewish journey began to intensify at the same time.
 These journeys converged in celebrating Rosh HaShanah with friends with more traditional Moroccan foods that wouldn’t be found at the synagogue or most other Jewish homes in my city.
 It was sharing the food and traditions of Sephardic Jews that inspired me to experiment with my Mexican heritage and my Jewish customs – including shakshuka.

 Now, shakshuka is one of my absolute favorite meals.
 It’s quick, easy, you can eat it for any meal, and it is extremely malleable.
 Additionally, I don’t think there is one correct way to make it.
 Both traditional shakshuka and Mexican cuisine are full of peppers, tomatoes, and spices.
 Both are about heat, texture, spice, and care.
 Why not combine the two?

 That’s what led me to create my recipe for Mexican Shakshuka.